nathandunk/BetterSerialPlotter/README.md

 ## Trouble shooting
 - My device isn't showing up
 Check that your device is showing up on your machine without the application.
-See this article provided by matlab for a useful way to find it https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html.
+See [this article](https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html) provided by matlab for a useful way to find it.

-There are several improvements that are currently being worked on, including:
+- My program crashes when trying to open a configuration Configurations are not that well-tested.
+They will not translate between platforms because of the way that serial ports are handled on each platform.
+Additionally, if you look into the json file, you could see how it works.

+### Current Feature Progress
 - [x] add support for multiple plots
 - [x] add serial monitor
 - [x] add numeric next to data names